NUSBF/JsCoFE/js-datalink/README.md

 *Requires user's cloudrun_id or admin_key for authentication*

-Acquires data for a user from a data source.
+Fetches data for a user from a data source.
 It returns a message reporting the status of the request.
 To get the status and progress of the data retrieval a GET request can be made against the same API Endpoint.

 The data is downloaded to the configured data folder, stored in username/source/id.
-Once the data has been acquired, it will be unpacked (if possible).
+Once the data has been fetched, it will be unpacked (if possible).

 eg. for `PUT /api/data/jools.wills/pdbj/5aui`